gjadi-mej/Test-rst-rendering/framework/platform/scripts/README.rst

 General recommendation for build scripts
 ----------------------------------------

-In addition to the specification of the build scripts, here some general recommendation for the build scripts:
+In addition to the specification of the build scripts, here are some general recommendation for the build scripts:

-- Provide sensible default (e.g. default path for the toolchain).
-- Allow the user to override the default settings with global environment variables and with a local script (see ``set_local_env.XXX.tpl``).
+- When applicable, use the following naming convention for the toolchain installation directory:

+  ``<TOOLCHAIN>_<TOOLCHAIN VERSION>_INSTALLATION_DIR``

+  For example:  ``IAREW_83x_INSTALLATION_DIR`` for IAR Embedded Workbench version 8.3.x.

+- Document the required variables, provide examples when applicable.

 Test Scripts
 ------------